21

 2. What characteristics does React have?

-React's key characteristics are as follows:
+React's key characteristics include:

 - It supports Server-side rendering.